bmn-m/Stormshield-SN300-opnsense/README.md

 [ ID] Interval           Transfer     Bitrate
 [  5]   0.00-10.05  sec   868 MBytes   725 Mbits/sec                  receiver
 ```
-This is ok and matches the manufracters values quiet nicely.
-Their advertising promise: Firewall throughput (1518 byte UDP) 800 Mbps
+This looks ok and matches the manufracters values quiet nicely.
+Their advertising promise: Firewall throughput 800 Mbps.
 The values changed significantly for wireguard, routing and packet filtering:
 ```
 Server listening on 5201